Customizable Oatmeal Muffins

-Healthy Customizable Oatmeal Muffins are a grab and go breakfast or snack made with oats, Horizon® Organic Grassfed Reduced Fat Milk, eggs, banana, maple syrup and any favorite add-in options.
-These oatmeal cups are not only delicious, they’re kid-friendly, make-ahead, and they’re packed with flavor, nutrition and staying power!
+Customizable Oatmeal Muffins are a grab-and-go breakfast or snack made with oats, milk, eggs, banana, maple syrup and any favorite add-in options.
+These oatmeal cups are not only delicious, they’re kid-friendly; make-ahead; and they’re packed with flavor, nutrition and staying power!

 This post has been sponsored by Horizon Organic.
 All thoughts and opinions are my own.

 It’s back-to-school day for the Lee’s!
 Oh goodness… I’m so not ready for the hustle and bustle.
 However, it is nice to get the kids on a stable routine.
 I’m probably a little too relaxed in the summertime with meal planning and sometimes our healthy eating goals go out the window.
 But that’s OKAY.
 In my opinion, it’s all about balance and enjoying life.

 Today we are partnering with our friends at Horizon Organic for one of my favorite make-ahead breakfast options.
 Not only is Horizon® Organic Grassfed Reduced Fat Milk refreshingly creamy and wonderfully tasty, Horizon Grassfed Milk is made from cows who spend 150 days per year per organic standards on lush pastures where they graze freely with access to shade, shelter, fresh air and clean drinking water.